hettlage/salt-api/specs/index.rst

 * An exception is raised if the server responds with with an error code.
 If the server response is a JSON object with an `error` field, the value of that field is used as error message.

+The `zip_proposal_content` function in the `proposals` module shall pass the following tests.

+* The XML file and the referenced files are zipped correctly.

+* The parent directory of the XML file is used as the default root directory for the attachment files.

+* The value passed for the attachments_dir parameter is used as the root directory for the attachment files.

+* An exception is raised if the XML contains a relative file path, the value passed for the xml parameter is not a string, and no value is passed for the attachments_dir parameter.

 The `download` function in the `proposals` module shall pass the following tests.

 * `download` makes a request to `/proposals/{proposal_code}` if the case-insensitive content type is 'proposal'.
 An Accept header with value `application/zip` is included in this request.